puristajs/purista/website/src/api/modules/purista_httpserver.md

  // ...

  gracefulShutdown(logger, [
-   // start with the event bridge to no longer accept incoming messages eventBridge,
+   // begin with the event bridge to no longer accept incoming messages eventBridge,
    // shut down optional services
    // ...